AJotaEme/branch_protections_gh/README.md

 ## Create GitHub Webhook

-The last part is what will trigger our Lambda Function to protect our branches everytime a new repo with a default branch gets created.
+The last part is what will trigger our Lambda Function to protect our branches every time a new repo with a default branch gets created.

-GitHub webhooks allows us to build and set up integrations between events in GitHub, like a repo creation, and a webhook listener(our labmda function).
+GitHub webhooks allows us to build and set up integrations between events in GitHub, like a repo creation, and a webhook listener(our lambda function).

 Now, let's [create a webhook](https://docs.github.com/en/developers/webhooks-and-events/webhooks/creating-webhooks) and we will select how to Create an [Organization Webhook](https://docs.github.com/en/rest/reference/orgs#webhooks)